-The latest employment summary from the U.S. Department of Labor released January 10th finds employment levels in U.S. manufacturing declined by 13,000 in December.
-This follows a gain of 22,000 jobs in November as transportation workers returned from a massive strike in the fall.
+The latest employment summary from the U.S. Department of Labor finds employment levels in U.S. manufacturing rose by 10,000 jobs in February.
+This follows a slight gain of 3,000 jobs in January for a total gain of 13,000 jobs so far in 2025.

-Meanwhile, the overall jobs report found the U.S. economy added 256,000 jobs in December, roughly in line with the 227,000 jobs the economy in November.
+Meanwhile, the overall jobs report found the U.S. economy added 151,000 jobs in February, roughly in line with the 143,000 jobs added in January.
 The unemployment rate was little changed at 4.1%.
-Employment gains were led by health care, government, social assistance, and retail trade added jobs.
+Employment gains were led by health care, financial activities, transportation and warehousing, and social assistance.
+Not surprisingly, with recent DOGE activity, employment in the federal government declined.

-Additionally, the latest Job Openings and Labor Turnover survey finds that unfilled positions in U.S. manufacturing declined.
-The Labor Department recorded 410,000 unfilled positions for the sector in November, compared to October’s 471,000 open positions.
+Additionally, the latest Job Openings and Labor Turnover survey finds that unfilled positions in U.S. manufacturing continue to decline, though are still at historically elevated rates.
+The Labor Department recorded 412,000 unfilled positions for the sector in December, compared to November’s 436,000 open positions.
 (JOLTS data runs a few months behind).

 Meanwhile, a more in-depth look at the data from the Labor Department finds some notable gains—and losses within specific subsectors.
 Let’s take a look:

-In December, losses were led by durable goods, which shed 16,000 jobs.
-Meanwhile, nondurable goods gained 3,000 jobs for and net loss of 13,000 positions.
+In February, gains were led by durable goods, which added 11,000 jobs.
+Meanwhile, nondurable goods lost 1,000 jobs for and net gain of 10,000 positions.
 Let’s take a look at specific industry subsectors.

 Make direct contact with 52,000 HR leaders across 50,000 U.S. manufacturing companies, plus an additional 143,000 contacts at these locations with the Human Resources Executives in U.S. Manufacturing Database, perfect for your sales, marketing, and business development efforts.
 Looking for a specific state, region, industry, executive function or industrial specialty?
 Browse all databases here.